 This is why DAX formulas are immensely powerful.
 If you understand these functions, you can put all these together and get amazing results.
 Historically, it wasn’t possible by using such tools like Excel.
 But being able to combine all these together using Power BI and create incredible visualizations, you can achieve the desired result.

-If you want to learn more about what can be achieved with other techniques just like this one, check out the Business Analytics Series module at Enterprise DNA Online.
+If you want to learn more about what can be achieved with other techniques just like this one, check out the Business Analytics Series module at Enterprise DNA On-demand.

 I hope you enjoy going through this process.